Our vision is to create a healthier Hull, and in order to achieve this we have a number of teams working on a variety of priorities.

 - Advising staff and our boards and committees about corporate governance.

 - Ensuring Freedom of Information requests are processed according to requirements.

 Integrated Commissioning Team

-- Works in partnership with Hull City Council and other health and care partnership.
+- Works in partnership with Hull City Council and other health and care partnerships.

 - Identifies and understands the clinical needs of the population.

 - Develops service outcomes and specifies the framework that services work within.